-As the world is growing fast in electronics, digital and mobile technologies, smartphone users are also increasing day by day and so the usage of internet data.
-Recent developments in new technologies are helping users to get familiar with smartphones and are helping them to find easy ways for surfing.
+As the world is growing fast in electronics, digital and mobile technologies, smartphone users are also increasing day by day and so is the usage of internet data.
+Recent developments in new technologies are helping users to get familiar with smartphones and are helping them to find easy ways to surfing.

 The term “progressive web applications” is introduced recently and it has a positive impact on mobile app development technologies.
 “Combining the very best qualities of the web with native apps” are termed as Progressive Web Apps.

-The best part/features about native applications are push notifications and work offline feature.
+The best part/features about native applications are push notifications and work offline features.
 When compared to native apps, mobile web applications did not have the same features.
 Conversely, credits to web apps now all are possible.
 It is comprised of new Web APIs and updated web technology.

 What is Progressive Web App (PWA)?

-To get a clear idea about PWA we define it as- PWA (or a Progressive Web Application) is an app within your browser, displayed as a website.
+To get a clear idea about PWA we define it as, PWA (or a Progressive Web Application) is an app within your browser, displayed as a website.
 It does not require any downloading or installation from App Store or Google Play.

 Simply, it can be defined as a website that feels like a native mobile app.